IagodeOliveira/devsfood/README.md

 ## Acknowledgments

-This project was inspired on a course video at https://b7web.com.br.
+This project was inspired on a course project at https://b7web.com.br.

 ## Future customizations